winglam/RootFinder/README.md

+This repository contains the RootFinder tool and dataset of anonymized execution logs of flaky tests for the "[Root Causing Flaky Tests in a Large-Scale Industrial Setting](http://winglam2.web.engr.illinois.edu/publications/2019/LamETAL19RootFinder.pdf)" paper.

+For any questions regarding the paper, tool, or dataset, please feel free to reach out to [winglam2@illinois.edu](mailto:winglam2@illinois.edu).

 # RootFinder

 This part of the README explains how the tool to automatically parse the logs to root cause flaky tests.
 Please note the following: